jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

 **Journal Reviewer**
 * IEEE Transactions on Knowledge and Data Engineering (TKDE)
 * IEEE Transactions on Big Data (TBD)
-* Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)
+* The ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)